quizlet/abracadabra/README.md

 # ⚠️ ABracadabra is no longer being actively developed ⚠️

-If you would still like to perform refreshingly simple hypothesis test analyses in python, please refer to [spearmint](https://github.com/dustinstansbury/spearmint), a modern fork of `abracadbra` that is maintained by the `abracadbra`'s original developer.
+If you would still like to perform refreshingly simple hypothesis test analyses in python, please refer to [spearmint](https://github.com/dustinstansbury/spearmint), a modern fork of `abracadabra` that is maintained by the `abracadabra`'s original developer.

 ![MIT License](https://img.shields.io/github/license/quizlet/abracadabra)
 [![quizlet](https://circleci.com/gh/quizlet/abracadabra.svg?style=shield)](https://circleci.com/gh/quizlet/abracadabra)